Frequently Asked Questions

 - the document is going to a European, Latin-American or Arab country.
 The use of notary will normally always be required

 - the document can be dealt by a Commissioner for Oaths (or a range of other specified persons) and the document is for use in the UK.
-The use of notary is not required but can be used
+The use of notary is not required but it possible to do so

 Do I need to use a notary or can I use a solicitor, barrister or other type of lawyer?